Ex-Royal Marine Commando learns plaque he gave to Ninewells has been stolen from cancer ward

 “I know the staff who were there at time of the presentation were chuffed that I’d handed it over to them to say thanks.

-“Hopefully we can get it back, there are around 25,000 veterans around Tayside and I know some of those have shared the appeal.”
+“Hopefully we can get it back, there are around 25,000 veterans around Tayside and I know some of those have sharing the appeal.”

 A spokeswoman for NHS Tayside said: “It was brought to our attention that the plaque was missing from ward 34, Ninewells Hospital.